Spokane moms, students hold vigil for victims of gun violence

-SPOKANE, Wash. — The Chase gallery in front of Spokane’s City Hall was scattered with red t-shirts gathered for a vigil in light of recent shootings.
+SPOKANE, Wash. — The Chase gallery in front of Spokane’s City Hall was scattered with red T-shirts gathered for a vigil in light of two recent mass shootings.

 Local moms from the national group “Moms Demand Action” planned Sunday’s event.